-The predictive model provides a baseline of "in-advance" information but if routine deviations are greater than can be tolerated, sensors are needed to augment this baseline information for feedback to controllers.
-In existing systems, estimates of the impact of sensing systems on process performance indicate as much as a six fold increase in effective operation speed [7].
+The predictive model provides a baseline of "in-advance" information, but if routine deviations are greater than can be tolerated, sensors are needed to augment this baseline information for feedback to controllers.
+In existing systems, estimates of the impact of sensing systems on process performance indicate as much as a six-fold increase in effective operation speed [7].
 A general review of different sensors for robotics and automation can be found in [8].
 One of the major contributions of information technologies to sensors was the idea of digitized output, which removed analog variation from the outputs.
-A good illustrative example is machine vision, which grows from a standard composite video signal, that the television industry uses, to a more general-purpose sensor with on-board intelligence.
+A good illustrative example is machine vision, which grows from a standard composite video signal that the television industry uses, to a more general-purpose sensor with onboard intelligence.

-However, although it has been well recognized in the past three decades that vision can add considerably to flexibility by simplifying grippers, component feeders, and location tooling, and can reduce the engineering time required to implement it, the capabilities of commercial vision systems for use in part verification, kitting, and presentation for robotic assembly are still very limited.
-Until the late 1980's, most of the vision systems employ a camera which outputs a video signal limited by the traditional TV standard (typically 30 frames per second specified by the RS170 established in 1950's) and an objectdependent structured illumination.
-For use as a robot vision system, a frame grabber board and a high performance host computer must accompany the video camera.
-The conventional vision approach generally discards color information and requires a substantial amount of memory and data communication time, and sophisticated vision interpretation.
+However, although it has been well recognized in the past three decades that vision can add considerably to flexibility (by simplifying grippers, component feeders, and location tooling) and can reduce the engineering time required to implement it, the capabilities of commercial vision systems for use in part verification, kitting, and presentation for robotic assembly are still very limited.
+Until the late 1980s, most vision systems employed a camera that output a video signal limited by the traditional TV standard (typically 30 f/s specified by the RS170 established in the 1950s) and an object-dependent structured illumination.
+For use as a robot vision system, a frame grabber board and a high-performance host computer must accompany the video camera.
+The conventional vision approach generally discards color information and requires a substantial amount of memory and data communication time as well as sophisticated vision interpretation.
 Variations in surface reflectance, coupled with algorithm computational demands, often make the conventional approach too expensive, unreliable, and slow.
-In addition, conventional vision approach, which attempts to emulate human eves and brain, does not necessarily yield the accurate data required by the robots.
+In addition, the conventional vision approach, which attempts to emulate human eyes and brain, does not necessarily yield the accurate data required by the robots.

-4.1 Alternative Vision System Architecture
+Alternative Vision System Architecture

 To overcome the problems associated with the traditional video-based vision system, several vision systems were designed for robotic applications.
-Among these is a Flexible Integrated Vision System (FIVS) developed at Georgia Tech in the late 1980's [9], which offers performance and cost advantages by integrating the imaging sensor, control, illumination, direct digitization, computation, and data communication in a single unit.
-By eliminating the host computer and frame grabber, the camera is no longer restricted by the RS-170 standard and thus frame rates higher than 30 fps can be achieved.
+Among these is a flexible integrated vision system (FIVS) developed at Georgia Tech in the late 1980s [9], which offers performance and cost advantages by integrating the imaging sensor, control, illumination, direct digitization, computation, and data communication in a single unit.
+By eliminating the host computer and frame grabber, the camera is no longer restricted by the RS-170 standard and, thus, frame rates higher than 30 fps can be achieved.